steffendx/GoNorthWiki/Kirja.md

  * Quests that are mentioned in the current page
  * Npcs that are mentioned in the current page
  * Items that are mentioned in the current page
+ * Skills that are mentioned in the current page
  * Maps in which the current page is marked
  * Attachments that are added to the current page.
 If the page is saved, and therefore has an id, you can attach a new file to the page by clicking in the dropzone or dropping a file in the dropzone.
 On the right of the icons you will find a trash bin to delete the file from the page.
  * A link to open the page list